vertico-defi/tinder_practice_nlp/data/MODEL_CARD.md

 - Output: `p_move` (probability), label (`SAFE`/`MOVE`), and a gating decision
   - If `MOVE` or an obvious escalation rule hits, respond with a boundary-safe repair template
   - If erotic intent is early or disallowed by phase/personality, respond with a soft deflection
-  - Otherwise pass the conversation to the LLM
+  - Otherwise pass the conversation to the LLM with trust tier and consent context

 ## Evaluation
 - Legacy TF-IDF training script: `python src/train_safe_classifier.py` (baseline only)